i574n/vault/3_resources/travel/travel.md

 By understanding the physics behind retort canning, you can better appreciate the importance of following proper canning procedures and safety guidelines.
 This will ensure the quality, safety, and shelf life of your canned foods.

+## list the top 10 foods that can be stored through retort canning in glass jars to be stored in motorcycles cases later (high temperatures)

+< When selecting foods for retort canning in glass jars to be stored in motorcycle cases, it's essential to prioritize items that can withstand high temperatures and provide nutritional value.
+Here's a list of the top 10 foods suitable for this purpose:

+Meats: Chicken, beef, and pork can be canned and stored safely in glass jars.
+They provide an excellent source of protein and can be easily combined with other ingredients for a satisfying meal.

+Fish: Tuna, salmon, and sardines are excellent choices for canning in glass jars.
+They offer a high-quality protein source, healthy fats, and essential vitamins and minerals.

+Vegetables: Green beans, carrots, and peas are suitable for canning and can withstand high temperatures.
+They provide essential nutrients and fiber.

+Beans: Kidney beans, black beans, and garbanzo beans are excellent options for canning in glass jars.
+They are rich in protein, fiber, and various nutrients.

+Soups and stews: Pre-made soups and stews can be safely canned in glass jars, providing a convenient and nutritious meal option.

+Chili: Canned chili, with or without meat, is a high-protein, flavorful option that can be stored in glass jars.

+Fruit: Pears, peaches, and apples are suitable for canning and can be stored in glass jars, providing a source of natural sugars, vitamins, and minerals.

+Tomato products: Tomato sauce, diced tomatoes, and tomato paste are great options for canning in glass jars.

+## detail the chemistry of already storing prepared foods (meats, fish, vegetables, beans and seasoning mixed before seal) and how it affects taste, enzymes etc

+< When storing prepared foods like meats, fish, vegetables, beans, and seasonings together in a can or jar, various chemical reactions can occur that affect taste, enzymes, and overall food quality.
+Here's a look at some of the key processes involved:

+Enzymatic reactions: Fresh foods contain enzymes that can cause changes in taste, color, and texture.
+Some of these enzymes are responsible for natural ripening or decomposition processes.
+During the canning process, the high heat inactivates most enzymes, minimizing unwanted changes in the food.
+However, if the canning process is not done correctly, some enzymes may remain active, leading to spoilage or undesirable changes in taste and texture.

+Maillard reactions: The Maillard reaction occurs when amino acids and reducing sugars in food react under heat, leading to the formation of complex, flavorful compounds.
+This reaction is responsible for the browning and flavor development in cooked foods like meats and vegetables.
+In the canning process, the Maillard reaction can contribute to the development of richer, more complex flavors in the stored food.

+Acid-base reactions: Seasonings, vegetables, and other ingredients in the prepared food can interact with one another, leading to acid-base reactions.
+These reactions can alter the pH of the food, affecting taste, color, and texture.
+For example, acidic ingredients like tomatoes or vinegar can react with alkaline ingredients like beans or vegetables, resulting in changes in flavor and texture.
+Maintaining a balanced pH is crucial for preserving the taste and quality of the food, as well as preventing the growth of harmful microorganisms.
+Canning acidified foods, such as pickles or salsa, requires the addition of an acid like vinegar or lemon juice to ensure a safe pH level.

+Oxidation: Exposure to air during the preparation and canning process can cause oxidation, which may lead to the degradation of certain nutrients, color changes, and off-flavors.
+Ensuring that the cans or jars are properly sealed and filled with minimal air space helps minimize oxidation and maintain food quality.

+Flavor interactions: When different foods and seasonings are combined and stored together, their flavors can interact and develop over time.
+Some flavor compounds can be absorbed by other ingredients, altering the overall taste profile of the mixture.
+For example, garlic and onion flavors can become more pronounced over time, while spices like cumin or coriander can mellow.

+Microbial activity: The canning process is designed to kill harmful microorganisms and create a vacuum seal that prevents recontamination.
+However, if the process is not done correctly or the seal is compromised, bacteria, yeasts, or molds can grow, causing spoilage and potentially harmful foodborne illnesses.
+These microorganisms can produce various byproducts, such as acids, alcohols, and gases, which can alter the taste, smell, and texture of the food.
+Ensuring proper canning procedures, maintaining the integrity of the seal, and following storage guidelines can help prevent microbial growth and preserve food quality.

+In summary, several chemical reactions and processes can occur when storing prepared foods in cans or jars, which can affect taste, enzymes, and overall food quality.
+To minimize negative effects and maintain the quality of the canned food, it's essential to follow proper canning procedures, ensure airtight seals, and store the canned foods according to the recommended guidelines.
+Additionally, be mindful of the ingredients and their potential interactions when preparing mixed foods for canning.

+## compare canning salmon vs brown trout with proper nutrition and pros and cons

+< Canning both salmon and brown trout can provide a convenient and nutritious source of protein, healthy fats, and essential nutrients.
+However, there are some differences in their nutritional profiles and the canning process.
+Here's a comparison of canning salmon and brown trout, including their nutritional benefits and the pros and cons of each:

+Salmon:

+Rich in omega-3 fatty acids, which are essential for heart health, brain function, and reducing inflammation.
+High in protein, providing all essential amino acids.
+Good source of vitamins and minerals, such as vitamins D and B12, selenium, and potassium.
+Typically, salmon has a higher fat content than brown trout, which can contribute to a more tender texture and richer flavor when canned.
+Pros:

+Widely available and popular for its taste and health benefits.
+The higher fat content in salmon can help to preserve the fish's natural flavor and texture during the canning process.
+Cons:

+Salmon can have a stronger flavor, which may not be appealing to everyone.
+It may be more expensive than brown trout, depending on the availability and location.
+Brown Trout:

+Contains omega-3 fatty acids, although typically in lower amounts than salmon.
+High in protein, providing all essential amino acids.
+Good source of vitamins and minerals, such as vitamins D and B12, selenium, and potassium.
+Brown trout typically has a milder flavor and lower fat content compared to salmon.
+Pros:

+Milder flavor may be more appealing to those who prefer a less fishy taste.
+Can be a more affordable option compared to salmon, depending on availability and location.
+Cons:

+Lower fat content may result in a slightly less tender texture and less rich flavor after canning compared to salmon.
+May not provide the same level of omega-3 fatty acids as salmon, although still a good source.

+In conclusion, both salmon and brown trout can be canned, providing nutritious options for long-term storage.
+Salmon offers higher levels of omega-3 fatty acids and a richer flavor, while brown trout has a milder taste and may be more affordable.
+The choice between the two largely depends on personal preferences and budget considerations.

 ---
 ---